888-391-4324

 Choosing the Right Lender For a Reverse Mortgage in California

 The simplest way to avoid getting scammed with a reverse mortgage is to contact the right lender.
-Here are a few things to look out for.
+Here are a few things to look out for when you meet with a reverse mortgage loan officer.

 • Reputation and Experience: First and foremost, your lender should have a strong track record and extensive experience with reverse mortgages.
 You can read their online reviews, customer testimonials, and ratings from agencies like the Better Business Bureau (BBB).